cardano-foundation/developer-portal/docs/native-tokens/minting.md

 funds="Amout of lovelace"
 ```

-Again - here ist an example of how it would look like if we use our fictional example:
+Again - here is an example of how it would look if we use our fictional example:

 ```bash
 $ fee="0"